Current Employer: Wolferstans Solicitors

 Coming eighth in the National Mooting final during my first year, having beaten Cambridge in round two!
 Being nominated by the Law School for the Attorney General Pro Bono Awards in 2015, and then being selected as a finalist and attending the presentation ceremony at The House of Commons was also pretty special.

 My son is applying for university to start in 2017 and I am encouraging him to study at Plymouth; it has all the convenience you need, it has a friendly atmosphere, and it has a great social calendar.
-I’m hoping to work with Plymouth University to encourage other service leavers to consider Higher Education.
+I’m hoping to work with the University of Plymouth to encourage other service leavers to consider Higher Education.

 Inspired by this story?